 Bull markets are characterized by optimism and excitement from traders and investors.

 For example, a trader could place a limit buy order to purchase 100 shares of a stock at $10.20.
-The broker will attempt to buy 100 shares at a price of $10.20 or below.
+The broker will attempt to buy 100 shares at a price of $10.20 or less.